This is the featured image of the Learn How to Craft a Unique Sound Effect blog article.

 ELEMENT 6 - The Reverse Cymbal Swell

 The cymbal sound is from the Battery 4 Factory Library as well.
-I tuned it, reversed it, added fades in the Battery editor, enveloped the pitch to ascend for a second or so after it is triggered, and sent it to a delay with a lot of feedback and pan modulation.
+I tuned it, reversed it, added fades in the Battery editor, enveloped the pitch to ascend for a second after it was triggered, and sent it to a delay with much feedback and pan modulation.

 pic 10

 This element is perhaps the most exciting of them all.
-It is another FM8 patch made up of 2 sine oscillators an octave apart.
-But this time, one of them is frequency modulating the other at full depth.
-Also, the envelope has full sustain and the attack is a quick sweep.
+It is another FM8 patch comprising two sine oscillators an octave apart.
+But this time, one frequency modulates the other at full depth.
+Also, the envelope has full sustain, and the attack is a quick sweep.
 I created some deep, slightly delayed amplitude modulation with the rate automated.
-This is what causes that “speeding up then slowing down” effect you hear as the sound decays.
-In addition, I automated the feedback level of the carrier oscillator as the sound is decaying.
+This causes the "speeding up then slowing down" effect you hear as the sound decays.
+In addition, I automated the feedback level of the carrier oscillator as the sound decayed.
 This is why you hear that brassy timbre enter a little later in the sound.
-Lastly, I dropped a fairly dry but large reverb onto the output.
+Lastly, I dropped a somewhat dry but large reverb onto the output.

 pic 12